The Xometry app works best with JavaScript enabled!

 Any form of stimulated scattering action can potentially be a source of gain for the fiber.
 In both processes, if the incident power rises above a specific threshold, the intensity of dispersed light increases exponentially.
 Because of the comparatively large frequency shift and the wider gain bandwidth, Raman amplification is more beneficial.
 The main distinction between them is that in Brillouin, the optical wave interacts with low-frequency acoustic phonons, whereas in Raman, the directed optical wave interacts with high-frequency optical phonons.
 Another key distinction is that SRS can happen in both directions while SBS only happens in the backward direction in optical fibers.

-What Are the Alternatives to Fiber Lasers?
+Alternatives to Fiber Lasers

 Some alternative cutting technologies to fiber lasers include: